 What is DDoSing?
-It’s something every system administrator and security professional needs to be concerned about.
+A DDoS attack something every system administrator and security professional needs to be concerned about.
 You can expect to see this concept on certification tests and get questions about it in job interviews.
 So let’s look at the concept of DDoS, and why I think this is going to get worse before it gets better.

 What DDoS stands for